01 of 09

 Positioning the Watering Pipe

 Begin planting your strawberry pot by filling the bottom of the pot with potting mix, up to the level of the first planting holes.
-At this point, insert your PVC pipe into the center of the pot and press it into the soil lightly, just so it's anchored.
+At this point, insert your PVC pipe into the center of the pot and press it into the soil lightly, so that it's anchored.
 Stuff a piece of paper or paper towel into the top opening of the pipe, to prevent soil from falling into it as you plant.Continue to 6 of 9 below.

 06 of 09